Einsteinium compounds: Organoeinsteinium compounds

 The high radioactivity of einsteinium has a potential use in radiation therapy, and organometallic complexes have been synthesized in order to deliver einsteinium atoms to an appropriate organ in the body.
 Experiments have been performed on injecting einsteinium citrate (as well as fermium compounds) to dogs.
 Einsteinium(III) was also incorporated into beta-diketone chelate complexes, since analogous complexes with lanthanides previously showed strongest UV-excited luminescence among metallorganic compounds.
 When preparing einsteinium complexes, the Es^{3+} ions were 1000 times diluted with Gd^{3+} ions.
 This allowed reducing the radiation damage so that the compounds did not disintegrate during the period of 20 minutes required for the measurements.
 The resulting luminescence from Es^{3+} was much too weak to be detected.
 This was explained by the unfavorable relative energies of the individual constituents of the compound that hindered efficient energy transfer from the chelate matrix to Es^{3+} ions.
 Similar conclusion was drawn for other actinides americium, berkelium and fermium.

 Luminescence of Es^{3+} ions was however observed in inorganic hydrochloric acid solutions as well as in organic solution with di(2-ethylhexyl)orthophosphoric acid.
 It shows a broad peak at about 1064 nanometres (half-width about 100 nm) which can be resonantly excited by green light (ca. 495 nm wavelength).
 The luminescence has a lifetime of several microseconds and the quantum yield below 0.1%.
-The relatively high, compared to lanthanides, non-radiative decay rates in Es^{3+} were associated with the stronger interaction of f-electrons with the inner Es^{3+} electrons.
+The relatively high non-radiative decay rates in Es^{3+}, compared to lanthanides, were associated with the stronger interaction of f-electrons with the inner Es^{3+} electrons.